emb-riscv/specs-markdown/system-clock.md

 contains a value greater than or equal to the value in the comparator register.
 The interrupt remains posted until it is cleared by writing to the comparator register.

+The clock comparator register is part of the Hart Control Block.

+Only hart 0 is required to have a comparator.
+If any other harts also have comparators, the `sysclock_cmp` interrupt is posted only to the local hart.
+For harts that do not have a comparator, this register always reads as 0 and writes are ignored.

 RV64 devices expose a single 64-bits register, accessible with 64-bits instructions.
 RV32 devices exposes separate high/low 32-bits registers.